HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Manifests are used on more than twice as many pages as service workers.
 One of the reasons being that some platforms (like [CMSs](./cms)) automatically generate manifest files for sites, even those without service workers.

 On the other hand, service workers can be used without a manifest.
-For example, some developers might want to add push notifications, caching or offline functionality to their sites, but might not be interested in installability, and, therefore, not create a manifest.
+For example, some developers might want to add push notifications, caching or offline functionality to their sites, but might not be interested in installability, and therefore, not create a manifest.

 In the figure above, we can see that 1.57% of desktop and 1.71% of mobile sites have both a service worker and a manifest.
 This is a first approximation to the potential percentage of "installable" websites.